Sarare Corydoras

 Water Quality: Being an Amazonian animal imposes exceptional care: zero tolerance to pollutants (Nitrites, Ammonia).
 Weak GH (2-12).
 The optimal pH must be slightly acidic-neutral (6.0 - 7.2) together with fixed temperatures of 22-26°C (72-79°F).
 Nocturnal oxygen drop causes asphyxia and death.

-Aquarium Reproduction: Occurs according to the T-mating ritual induced by means of intense artificial "monsoons" (large cool RO changes).
+Aquarium Breeding: Occurs according to the T-mating ritual induced by means of intense artificial "monsoons" (large cool RO changes).
 They lay conspicuous and wide adhesive eggs affixed randomly in the tank.
 Lightning-fast isolation of the eggs to overcome the massive parental cannibalistic instinct.

 Risks and Diseases: Sharp substrates will unfailingly cause deadly bacterial or mycotic necrosis to the extremely fragile sensory barbels of the snout.
 Never use for prophylaxis shock medications containing high concentrates of Copper or Malachite green.